Virtual Headache Specialist

 What are the side effects of SAVI Dual?

-The most common side effects reported in trials were mild and brief light-headedness/dizziness, tingling over the back of the head where treatment is performed, brief tinnitus (ringing in ears), nausea, and muscle spasm.
+The most common side effects reported in trials were mild and included light-headedness/dizziness, tingling over the back of the head, brief tinnitus (ringing in ears), nausea, and muscle spasm.
 Sometimes a tapping sensation on the scalp is described.
+I’ve tried it on myself and it feels like a quick puff of air to the hair on the back of the head.

 Caution should be used with any kind of metal implants, similar to an MRI.
 If you have MRI safe implants of any kind in the head or neck, sTMS is felt to be safe to use.
 It is suggested that patients with implants affected by a magnetic field should not use this device.
 Examples of such implants include aneurysm clips or coils, cochlear implants, cerebral spinal fluid shunts, bullets or pellets lodged in the head or upper body, metal plates, screws, staples or sutures in skull, neck, shoulders, arms or hands, and facial tattoos with metallic ink.
 Dental implants, fillings or other dental appliances are okay to use the device.

-How do I get the SAVI Dual device?
+How much does SAVI Dual cost and how do I get a SAVI Dual device?

 Prescribing Process:

--$395/month and a one time $50 shipping fee (you can pay the cost up front for a 3 or 12 month prescription, or it can be paid in monthly installments).
+SAVI Dual costs $395/month.
+You can pay the cost up front for a 3 or 12 month prescription, or it can be paid in monthly installments.

 Insurance: